Can a dentist pull an infected tooth?

 With this case, the patient was relatively asymptomatic.

-Some teeth display more active symptoms.
+Some teeth will display more active symptoms.

-Of course, there are always considerations …
+Of course, there are always issues and factors that must be considered …

 What issues must be considered before extracting an infected tooth that has swelling?